ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus.md

 ---

 ### Instructor Contact Information

-* **Instructor:** Russell Feldhausen (russfeld@ksu.edu)<br> _I use **he/him** pronouns.
+* **Primary Instructor:** Russell Feldhausen (russfeld AT ksu DOT edu)<br> _I use **he/him** pronouns.
 Feel free to share your own pronouns with me, and I'll do my best to use them!_
-* **Office:** DUE 2184, but I mostly work remotely from Kansas City, MO
+* **Office:** DUE 2184 or DUE 2166, but I mostly work remotely from Kansas City, MO
 * **Phone:** (785) 292-3121 (Call/Text)
 * **Website:** https://russfeld.me
-* **Virtual Office Hours:** By appointment via Zoom
+* **Virtual Office Hours:** By appointment via [Zoom](https://ksu.zoom.us/).
+Schedule a meeting at [https://calendly.com/russfeld](https://calendly.com/russfeld)

 #### Preferred Methods of Communication:

 * **Piazza:** Please use Piazza for all communication regarding this course as it allows instructors and TAs to provide a clear and detailed response, as well as easily store and record communication for reference later.
 You should receive a response within one business day, and hopefully much sooner.
-* **Email**: Students are also welcome to email me anytime with questions outside of the scope of this course.
+* **Email**: Students are also welcome to email us anytime with questions outside of the scope of this course.
 I will try to respond within one business day.
 Questions related to the course itself may be redirected to Piazza.
 I'm also active on the K-State CS chat channel.
 * **Phone/Text:** _Emergencies only!_ I will do my best to respond as quickly as I am able.

+### Graduate Teaching Assistants

+* Kyle Glandt - kglandt AT ksu DOT edu
+* Joshua Schwartz - jschwartz427 AT ksu DOT edu

 ### Prerequisites